 For an ICAO instrument rating conversion, 10 hours of the required 15 may be simulated.

-If you already hold your CPL licence but think you may benefit from refresher training before your Instrument Rating revalidation or simply want to improve your instrument flying skills, then call Helicopter Services and book some time with one of our simulator instructors at our Wycombe Air Park base.
+If you already hold your CPL licence but think you may benefit from refresher training before your Instrument Rating revalidation or simply want to improve your instrument flying skills, then call Helicopter Services and book some time with one of our simulator instructors at our White Waltham base.